Past Projects

 4. Dissecting and Strengthening Corticospinal Connections After Spinal Cord Injury Using Advanced Neuroscience Methods

-This project investigated the neural mechanisms of spontaneous recovery after spinal cord injury (SCI) by identifying and strengthening/weakening specific neural circuits essential for restoring movement.
-Using anterograde viral tracers injected into the forelimb motor cortex, the study mapped the survival and branching of axons across the C4 lesion site and into the C6 region of the rat spinal cord.
-This ensured a high-resolution anatomical map of the circuits potentially responsible for restoring motor function.
+This project investigated the neural mechanisms of spontaneous recovery after spinal cord injury (SCI) by identifying and modulating specific neural circuits essential for restoring movement.
+Using anterograde viral tracers injected into the forelimb motor cortex, the study mapped the survival and branching of axons across the C4 lesion site and into the C6 spinal cord, providing a high-resolution anatomical map of the circuits responsible for restoring function.

 5. Combined Therapy for Forelimb Area Motor Cortex and Spinal Cord Epidural Stimulation to Improve Hand Function after Spinal Cord Injury and Identifying the Responsible Pathway